 Gameplan for a Fun Toddlerhood:

-3. Pre-empt tantrums.
 First, know that tantrums are normal for kids this age.
-Second, since most tantrums happen when kids are hungry or tired, think ahead.
-Preemptive feeding and napping, firm bedtimes, enforced rests, cozy times, peaceful quiet time without media stimulation -- whatever it takes to calm down and rest -- prevent most tantrums, and reground kids who are getting whiny.
+Second, since most tantrums happen when kids are hungry, tired, or feel disconnected, think ahead.
+Preemptive feeding and napping, firm bedtimes, re-connection with you, cozy times, peaceful quiet time without media stimulation -- whatever it takes to calm down and rest -- prevent most tantrums, and reground kids who are getting whiny.
+(Whining is your child's signal that his internal resources are not up to the demands of that moment and he needs your help.)
 Learn to just say no -- to yourself!
 Don't squeeze in that last errand.
 Don't drag a hungry or tired kid to the store.
 Make do and do it tomorrow.
 For more on taming toddler tantrums, click here.

-9. Use age-appropriate discipline.
-For toddlers, that means distraction, reasonable limits, redirection.
-Researchers comparing two groups of toddlers who were rated as behaving about the same watched what happened when parents spanked them.
+For toddlers, that means empathic limits, information, redirection, and help with emotions.
+Researchers compared two groups of toddlers who were rated as behaving about the same.
+Some parents began spanking their kids at around age two.
+Others used positive discipline.
 The children who were spanked behaved worse a year later than the kids who weren't.
 Even yelling at toddlers has a negative effect, causing them to harden their hearts to you and become defiant.
 Toddlerhood is where violence starts: Are you unwittingly teaching your kids that might makes right?
-(If discipline is an issue for you, see Positive Discipline, for help in managing your toddler.)
+(See Positive Discipline for help in managing your toddler.)

 10. Be the person you want your child to be.

-13. Forget about stimulating your child's brain by teaching her the alphabet.
+13. Forget about stimulating your child's brain by teaching her the alphabet or showing her screens.

-14. Pre-empt whining.
 Whining is an expression of the child's feeling of powerlessness.
-It can become a habit.
-To nip whining in the bud, avoid letting your child have opportunities to learn that whining gets her what she wants.
-In other words, try to avoid making whining necessary, and if it does happen, try to avoid rewarding it.
+To nip whining in the bud, try to avoid making whining necessary by meeting needs as soon as your child expresses them, and help your child with those helpless feelings.
 Click here for more on how to stop your toddler's whining.